AzuraSkuy/Hostspot-Login-Page/README.md

 1. Set your hotspot server's profile into the directory.

 ## Disclaimer
-I edit the login page, including logout and/or status page.
+I just edit the login page, not including logout and/or status page but, i only edit the font.